OJB-Quantum/Math-and-Physics-How-To/README.md

 <https://doi.org/10.1007/s11229-021-03378-z>
 <http://creativecommons.org/licenses/by/4.0/>

-### A variety of problem-solving approaches & where they tend to fall along the two dimensions:
+### A Variety of Problem-Solving Approaches & Where They Tend to Fall Along the Two Dimensions:

 1. **Approximate → Exact** (top to bottom)
 2. **Intuitionistic → Analytical** (left to right)